 Appam with Rice Flour (Easy Method)

-The Recipe Intro has includes the Video on how to make Appam with Ground Rice as well as How to swirl the Appam.
-Check it out.
+The Recipe Intro includes the Video on how to make Appam with Ground Rice as well as How to swirl the Appam and also make flower Appams.
+Curries recipes that go well with Appam re also included.
+Check out the Intro page ⇓.

 - Combine the yeast, sugar and warm water together and leave to rise till frothy.